initpy/go-book/interfaces.rst

 Functions with interface parameters
 ===================================
-The examples above showed us how an interface variable can store any value of any type that satsifies this interface, and gave us an idea of how we can construct containers of hetergenous data.
+The examples above showed us how an interface variable can store any value of any type that satisfies this interface, and gave us an idea of how we can construct containers of heterogeneous data.

 In the same train of thought, we can consider function (and methods) that accept interfaces as parameters in order, justly, to be used with any type that